BransonGitomeh/godot_animation_tests/readme.md

 The tool is found on https://viniguerrero.itch.io/godot-game-tools and you will need to import it as a blender plugin. use this page of blender documentation to know where to place the tools https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html.

 Please use the video on the page to know how to use it to export the final gltf files that are structured in a way that godot can pick them up and make them avalable in teh scene tree

+-- Please note that... --
+Switch blender to lookdev/render mode(top right corner) for it to load materials into memory before you export the character, otherwise you'll just get white materials in godot engine which is probably not what you want

 ### Landscape Workflow Tools
 For land, we need a vexel based landscape generation tool, and since godot doesnt have an inbuilt one, we use this plugin https://github.com/Zylann/godot_terrain_plugin to make the landscape.